Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Design of MU-WSA Architecture

 \section{Design of MU-WSA Architecture}

-In this section, we focus on the design of the architecture and neglect the influence of the beamforming algorithm, in order to analyze the upper bound of the sum SE.
+In this section, we focus on the optimization of the MU-WSA architecture, i.e., design of the $(K,d_s)$ pair, to maximize the upper bound of the sum SE, which can be achieved by assuming optimal precoding and combining~\cite{HBF,ZF}.
 That is to say, we assume each user transmits its own data streams without interference, such that the performance of each user can be analyzed independently.
 Considering equal power allocation, the optimal SE, i.e., capacity, for each user is written as

-where $\rho = P_t/\operatorname{rank(\mathbf{H}_u)}$ denotes the allocated power for each data stream.
-Since the THz channel has the line-of-sight (LoS)-dominant feature~\cite{Jointtwolevel}, we further simplify the optimization problem as to maximize the capacity of the LoS channel.
+where $\rho = P_t/\operatorname{rank(\mathbf{H}_u)}$ denotes the allocated power for each data stream, and $r_i(\mathbf{H}_u)$ represents the $i^{\mathrm{th}}$ singular value of $\mathbf{H}_u$.
+Since the THz channel has the LoS-dominant feature~\cite{InterIntra}, we further simplify the optimization problem as to maximize the capacity of the LoS channel, i.e., $N_p = 1$.
+Based on (\ref{user_channel}), the LoS channel can be derived as

 Moreover, since the correlation of the array response vectors with different elevation angles and different azimuth angles are approximately zero when the number of antennas approaches infinity~\cite{Multiple-access,HSPM_IRS}, the rank of the LoS channel approximately equals $K$.
 To this end, the design problem for the MU-WSA architecture is formed as

 A gradient-descent method may be feasible to find an optimal solution for this problem in P2P scenarios~\cite{InterIntra}, however, it is impossible to change the array architecture for each user at the same time in multi-user scenarios.
 To tackle this problem, we present the following Theorem as \begin{theorem} For a given number of subarrays $K$, the capacity of the LoS channel increases monotonically with the subarray distance $d_s$ when the transmission distance satisfies $D^{uk} \geq 2\sqrt{2}(\sqrt{N_r}-1) S_t, \forall u,k$. \end{theorem}